 Regions and Phases

-The Restore Illinois program divides the state into 4 regions, each with the ability to independently move through a phased approach.
+The Restore Illinois program divides the state into several regions, each with the ability to independently move through a phased approach.
 Be sure to adhere to the guidelines established for your region.
 The five phases are:

 - Phase 1: ride solo